 Tony Clark joined the board of Ramsay Healthcare Limited in October 1998.
 He has had broad experience as a director of listed companies and previously practiced as a chartered accountant, retiring as Managing Partner of KPMG NSW in 1998.
 In 1995 he was awarded membership of the Order of Australia for services to business, commerce and community.

-His other directorships include Carlton Investments Limited since 1980 and Sphere Minerals Limited since 2011.
+His other directorships include Carlton Investments Limited since 1980.
 Mr Clark has served as a director of the following listed companies in addition to serving as Deputy Chairman of Tourism Australia:

 - Telstra Corporation Limited

 Rob is a private equity investor and company director.
 He had a 25 year career with McKinsey and Company where he was Managing Partner for Australia and New Zealand, and most recently as a Senor Adviser to the Firm.
 Rob contributed to the Firm’s strategy practice and served on the Directors Committee of the Firm.